Series / The Meeting Place Cannot Be Changed

 - Long List: Zheglov listing all the aliases of Man'ka "The Bond":

 Zheglov: OK, check these out...
 Laricheva Manya... a.k.a.
 Anna Fedorenko... a.k.a.
 Ella Katzenellebogen... a.k.a.
 Lydmila Ogurenkova... a.k.a... a.k.a.
 Izolda Men'shova,.. a.k.a.
 Valentina Paneyat...

 - The Munchausen: Grisha "Six To Nine".
 Zheglov even calls him "a grandson to Baron Von Munchausen".

 - Must State If You're a Cop: Sharapov, an undercover MUR agent, faces this question when he tries to infiltrate a gang.
 He answers: "Do I have to provide a document from the Militsia that states I'm not in it"?

 - Na´ve Newcomer: Vladimir Sharapov, former infantery scout, in the role of a cop.

 - Nice Hat: Zheglov's.

 - Noble Bigot with a Badge: Zheglov.
 He's genuinely fights and despices crime in every way, but he's prejudiced as hell, not above planting the evidence (though only in the case of a known career thief), and more than a little bit trigger-happy.
-It is implied that he's simply The Sociopath who is Genre Savvy about it, and has chosen an occupation where he can do most good and least harm.
+It is implied that he's simply The Sociopath who has chosen an occupation where he can do most good and least harm.